-Participants who complete at least five Hyde Park trails in a given year may earn a free, themed trail patch.
+Participants who complete all 12 listed trails before Earth Day in April 2021 may earn a free, themed trail patch.
 The Hyde Park Trail Committee creates a new patch each year, featuring a natural or historical feature that relates to Hyde Park Trails.

 Walkabout Map and Guide

-A free Walkabout trail map/guide is available at the National Park Service visitor centers, at the Town of Hyde Park Recreation office at Hackett Hill, and at most trailhead kiosks.
+A free Walkabout Scorecard and Trail System Map are available at the National Park Service visitor centers, at the Town of Hyde Park Recreation office at Hackett Hill, and at most trailhead kiosks.
 Or download and print your own copies:

 The Walkabout is typically launched with a guided hike in April, during Earth Day week (which is also National Park Week).
 From the Walkabout “kickoff” hike in April, you have until April of the following year to earn your patch.